RaikOtto/Uniquorn/README.md

 `install_github("RaikOtto/Uniquorn")`

-Note that some systems require the prior command `options(unzip = 'internal')` to install from github
+Note that some systems require the prior command `options(unzip = 'internal')` to install from github.

+Note as well, that dependency packages can be install with e.g. install.packages("stringr")

 ## Test run